 Editor’s note: This article is a general description of things that private investigators typically cannot do, and is not intended as a substitute for professional legal advice.
 As laws vary from state to state, please check with your local law enforcement before conducting an investigation.

-With so many myths associated with private investigators, there are a lot of misconceptions about what these professionals can legally do, but as private citizens, they have no more rights or privileges than the average citizen.
+With so many myths associated with private investigators and inaccurate representations in film and television, there are a lot of misconceptions about what these professionals can legally do.

 Depending on the state, private investigators generally cannot: